-This post lists the top 20 things to do in Stockholm at night, including free and family-friendly events and activities, all updated for 2020.
+This post lists the top 20 things to do in Stockholm at night, including free and family-friendly events and activities.

 The Stockholm Pub Crawl website says it all: 7 hours, 3 bars, free shots, cheap drinks, games & competitions, and the chance to meet folks from all over the world.

 It couldn’t be easier or more fun.

 Tickets are 253 SEK ($27) per adult.
 Learn More.

 Dinner and drinks can be had aboard the S/S Stockholm, a 90-year-old steamboat originally built for Sweden’s king.